evaera/Cmdr/docs/api/Registry.md

           type: string
         - name: typeDefinition
           type: TypeDefinition
+    - name: RegisterTypePrefix
+      since: v1.3.0
+      desc: Registers a <a href="https://eryn.io/Cmdr/guide/Commands.html#prefixed-union-types">Prefixed Union Type</a> string for the given type.
+If there are already type prefixes for the given type name, they will be **concatenated**.
+This allows you to contribute prefixes for default types, like `players`.
+      params:
+        - name: name
+          type: string
+        - name: union
+          type: string
+          desc: The string should omit the initial type name, so this string should begin with a prefix character, e.g. `"# integer ! boolean"`.
+    - name: RegisterTypeAlias
+      since: v1.3.0
+      desc: "Allows you to register a name which will be expanded into a longer type which will can be used as command argument types.
+For example, if you register the alias `\"stringOrNumber\"` it could be interpreted as `\"string # number\"` when used."
+      params:
+        - name: name
+          type: string
+        - name: union
+          type: string
+          desc: "The string should *include* the initial type name, e.g. `\"string # integer ! boolean\"`."
     - name: GetType
       desc: Returns a type definition with the given name, or nil if it doesn't exist.
       params:
         - name: name
           type: string
       returns: TypeDefinition?
+    - name: GetTypeName
+      desc: Returns a type name taking aliases into account.
+If there is no alias, the `name` parameter is simply returned as a pass through.
+      params:
+        - name: name
+          type: string
+      returns: string
     - name: RegisterHooksIn
       tags: [ 'server only' ]
       desc: Registers all hooks from within a container on both the server and the client.
 If you want to add a hook to the server or the client only (not on both), then you should use the [[Registry.RegisterHook]] method directly by requiring Cmdr in a server or client script.